Almost succinct representation of maximal palindromes: Application to internal longest palindrome queries

 Finally, we make the data structure compact.
 As mentioned before, an $O(n)$-bit data structure for RMQs on $\mathsf{E}$ can be constructed, allowing $O(1)$-time queries.
-Moreover, each element of $\mathsf{E}$ can be derived from $\MEPal$ as $\mathsf{E}[c] = c + \MEPal[c]/2 - 1$.
-Therefore, by Theorem~\ref{thm:main}, array $\mathsf{E}$ can be represented in $O(n)$ bits. \end{proof} In summary, we obtain the following: \begin{theorem} There is a data structure of size $O(n)$ bits that can answer each internal longest palindrome query in $O(\log n)$ time. \end{theorem}
+Moreover, each element of $\mathsf{E}$ can be derived from $\MPal$ as $\mathsf{E}[2c] = c + \MPal[2c]/2$.
+Therefore, by Theorem~\ref{thm:main}, array $\mathsf{E}$ can be represented in $O(n)$ bits. \end{proof} In summary, we obtain the following:

+\begin{restatable}{theorem}{ILPquery} There is a data structure of size $O(n)$ bits that can answer each internal longest palindrome query in $O(\log n)$ time. \end{restatable}